sara-nl/spiderdocs/source/Pages/getting_started.rst

 Please follow these steps to access :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`:

-* **Step 1**: Login to the `SURFsara portal`_ with your SURFsara user account
+* **Step 1**: Login to the `SURF CUA portal`_ with your SURF user account

-As a member of a :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project you shall have received a SURFsara user account.
+As a member of a :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project you shall have received a SURF user account.
-Please use the username and password sent to you and login to the `SURFsara portal`_ .
+Please use the username and password sent to you and login to the `SURF CUA portal`_ .

 * **Step 2**: Accept the Usage Agreement in the portal